-What to Supported File Min # Max # Response Additional Information Submit Types of Files of Files Length Part B: Evidence of Feedback 20 And, if included, video evidence of academic language use For written feedback not written on the work samples: .doc; .docx; .odt; .pdf For audio feedback: asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video clips (feedback or language use): asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 0 4 No page limit for written feedback No more than 3 minutes per focus student for video or audio feedback No more than 5 minutes for video evidence of student language use Document the location of your evidence of feedback in the Assessment Commentary.
+What to Submit Supported File Types Min # of Files Max # of Files Response Length Additional Information Part B: Evidence of Feedback 20 And, if included, video evidence of academic language use For written feedback not written on the work samples: .doc; .docx; .odt; .pdf For audio feedback: asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video clips feedback and/or language use: asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 0 4 No more than 3 minutes per focus student for video or audio feedback No more than 5 minutes for video evidence of student language use Document the location of your evidence of feedback in the Assessment Commentary.
 If feedback is not included as part of the student work samples or recorded on the video clip(s) from Instruction Task 2, submit only 1 file for each focus student-a document, video file, OR audio file-and label the file with the corresponding student number (Student 1 Feedback, Student 2 Feedback, or Student 3 Feedback).
 If more than one focus student appears in a video or audio clip of feedback, upload the same clip separately for each focus student who is seen/heard and label appropriately.
 When naming each feedback file, include the student number.
 If you submit a student work sample or feedback as a video or audio clip and comments made by you or your focus student(s) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
-For Academic Language - If you choose to submit a video clip of student language use, it should be no more than 5 minutes.
+For Academic Language: If you choose to submit a video clip of student language use, it should be no more than 5 minutes.
 You may identify a portion of a clip provided for Instruction Task 2 or submit an entirely new clip.